neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !alert note
 The $\theta=7.5^\circ$ boundary (i.e. $360^\circ$ divided by 24 blocks, divided
 in half because we are modeling only half a block) should also be imposed as a symmetry boundary in the NekRS model.
-However, NekRS is currently limited to symmetry boundaries only for boundaries aligned with the $x$, $y$, and $z$ coordinate axes.
+However, at the time when we first made this tutorial, NekRS only supported symmetry boundaries for sidesets aligned with the $x$, $y$, and $z$ coordinate axes.
 Here, a no-slip boundary condition is used instead, so the correspondence of the NekRS computational model to the depiction in [#model] is imperfect.
+This is no longer a restriction in NekRS.

 At fluid-solid interfaces, the heat flux is imposed as a Neumann condition, where MOOSE computes the surface heat flux.